 Keep in mind that the prices may differ a lot in the US, UK and EU.
 That’s because of the value added tax (VAT) for electronic devices that some countries have to pay while others don’t.

 I believe, it is one of the most important things to consider.
 Because, you see, the price of any tech device increases with the number of features it is equipped with.
 The same goes for motorcycle Bluetooth headsets.
 One of its features that drastically increase its cost is the pairing function with multiple devices.

 There are some motorcycle Bluetooth headsets available on the market that be paired with multiple devices to connect a group of up to 15 riders.

 Isn’t that great?

 Right?
-Plus, how often would you need 6 devices connected while riding?
+Plus, how often would you need so many devices connected while riding?